serverguyken/ServerGuyKen/README.md

 ## About Me
-Full Stack Web Developer, Skilled problem-solver able to communicate with users at all levels of technical proficiency.
+Full Stack Developer, Skilled problem-solver able to communicate with users at all levels of technical proficiency.
 Experienced in Frontend and backend development.

-##  SKILLS
+## 👨🏾‍💻 SKILLS
 Linux
 Technical Troubleshooting End User Support
 Active Directory